ePropulsion Spirit 1 kW Plus Tiller Handle Electric Outboard Motor

 Why ePropulsion?

-- Pioneer in technology: ePropulsion is the first company to offer advanced technologies such as FOC (field-oriented control), a maintenance-free closed-loop fluid circulation that you won't find on any other outboard.
+- Pioneer in technology: ePropulsion is the first company to offer advanced technologies like FOC (field-oriented control), a maintenance-free closed-loop fluid circulation system that you won't find in any other outboard motor.

-- High demands on customer satisfaction: This is noticeable in the quality of the products, the finish and the after-sales service (good technical support in the Netherlands and Belgium).
+- High standards of customer satisfaction: This is reflected in the quality of the products, the finish, and the after-sales service (good technical support in the Netherlands and Belgium).

 - Quality Control: ePropulsion maintains strict quality controls and innovates faster than others.

-- Focus on electric boating: The focus has always been on improving the experience of electric boating.
-To achieve this, the past six years have been spent on research and development.
-Ease of use and experiences are central.
+- Focus on electric boating: The focus has always been on improving the electric boating experience.
+To achieve this, the past six years have been dedicated to research and development.
+Ease of use and the overall experience are paramount.

-- Attention to detail: Every detail matters and affects the performance of your outboard.
-That's why ePropulsion stays detailed from production to design.
+- Attention to detail: Every detail is important and impacts the performance of your outboard motor.
+That's why ePropulsion focuses on detail from production to design.
 It's the smaller details that create the best user experience.

 -